Quilpie Airport

 Quilpie Airport (IATA: ULP, ICAO: YQLP) is an airport serving Quilpie, Queensland, Australia.
 It is located 1 NM west of Quilpie and operated by the Quilpie Shire Council.
 The airport received $242,666 for security upgrades from the Australian Government in 2006.

+The new Quilpie Airport Terminal opened in May 2018.

 Facilities

 The airport is at an elevation of 655 ft above sea level.
 It has two runways: 09/27 with a composite surface measuring 1493 × 30 m and 18/36 with a clay surface measuring 1070 × 30 m.

 Airlines and destinations

 Services are operated under contract to the Government of Queensland and will be taken over by Regional Express Airlines from 1 January 2015.